jiandewu/jiandewu.github.io/_posts/2010-09-19-Pure-Ubuntu-setup.md

 `/etc/fstab` needs to have TABS not single spaces between all of the entries

 In order for `/etc/fstab` to run correctly at boot time vboxsf kernel module needs to be loaded BEFORE it runs.
 So you need to add `vboxsf` on its own line in `/etc/modules`.

+## Resize a VirtualBox guest Linux VDI Disk

+1. Make a copy of the VDI file – just in case (“MyLinux.vdi” -> “MyLinuxCopy.vdi“)
+2. ```O:\>VBoxmanage modifyhd MyLinux.vdi --resize 102400```
+this will re-size the drive to 100 GB.
+Pick a value that suits you.
+Note, your vdi file will not change in size at this point.
+1. use GParted for this.
+Go to http://gparted.sourceforge.net/livecd.php and download a GParted Live on CD ISO file.
+2. Finally, boot your original “MyLinux” Virtual Machine and all should be in order, so that when you do a “df -k”